-- 2.13 In 2021/22 there was limited business travel as a result of the COVID-19 pandemic.
-As a result, the associated carbon emissions were very low compared to a 'normal' year.
+- 2.13 In 2022/23 levels of business travel increased compared to the previous two years.
+As a result, the associated carbon emissions were higher.
 Table 2-2 shows the mileage by mode of travel and the associated carbon emissions.
-This shows total carbon emissions associated with business travel at 1,061 kg CO2e. - 2.14 There were two hotel stays during the year.
-This provides total carbon emission associated with hotel stays at 21 kg CO2e.
+This shows total carbon emissions associated with business travel at 7,683 kg CO2e. - 2.14 There were 67 hotel stays during the year.
+This provides total carbon emission associated with hotel stays at 706 kg CO2e.